 In case of problem think to save this file before restarting because the file is overridden on start.
 If you see many full GC in the file try to run a JVM heap histo.

 To see what objects are present in the heap

 A thread dump is useful to understand what code is running at time t.
 It is always better to create 2 or 3 thread dumps with few seconds of pause between them.
 It makes possible to pinpoint stuck code, you should also take capture of the thread activity.

 The first step is to log in as same user than the Nuxeo JVM then use either

 - Get the PID of the Nuxeo JVM, running command and look at a Bootstrap process id.

 If you have errors try again with the force option:

 It is also interesting to correlate the code path given by a thread dump with the CPU activity:

 top -bcH -n1 -w512 > /tmp/top-thread.txt

-If you are subscribing to an appropriate Oracle commercial license for the JVM, you can activate this option in the
+If you use the Oracle JVM you can activate this option in the

 JAVA_OPTS=$JAVA_OPTS -Dcom.sun.management.jmxremote.autodiscovery=true -Dcom.sun.management.jdp.name=Nuxeo -XX:+UnlockCommercialFeatures -XX:+FlightRecorder